How to Sharpen a Chainsaw

 Set Up the File and Guide

-Safety Note: Always wear heavy duty work gloves when sharpening the chain to prevent injury.
+Safety Tip: Always wear heavy-duty work gloves when sharpening the chain to prevent injury.

 To test the tension of the chain, grasp the chain along the top center of the bar (be sure to wear heavy gloves when doing this) and quickly release it.
-A properly tensioned chain will snap back into position.
-If the chain is slack, it needs to be set to the proper tension.
+A properly tensioned chain will snap back into position and its drive teeth will not be visible.
+If the chain is slack and you can see its teeth, here’s how to set it to the proper tension:

 - Loosen the guide bar retaining nuts.

-- Lift the guide bar up and turn the tensioning screw clockwise.
-These are located on the front or side of the chainsaw body.
+- Lift the guide bar up and locate the tensioning screw on the front or side of the chainsaw body.

 - Tighten the retaining nuts after adjusting.